RodgerOliver/ethical-hacking/README.md

 ### Cross Site Scripting (XSS)

 XSS is a type of vulnerability that allows an attacker to inject JavaScript code into a page.
-This code will not be execute on the server, because JavaScript is a client-side language, so the server will be the deliver agent of the code.
+This code will not be executed on the server, because JavaScript is a client-side language, so the server will be the delivery agent of the code.

-There are 3 main categories of XSS vulnerabilities, stored, reflected and
+There are 3 main categories of XSS vulnerabilities, stored, reflected and DOM based.
-DOM based.

 #### Persistent/Stored

-In this type of XSS the script is stored on the server, it can be on the page or on the database.
+In this type of XSS, the script is stored on the server, it can be on the page or on the database.
 So whenever a client access that page the code will run.

 This can be exploited by looking for a place where you can write something on the database like a comment box, sign up and sign in forms.

 Write the script on those inputs and they will be stored in the database.
 Once the page loads the DB, the code will be executed.

 #### Reflected

-In this type, the the code will be executed when the target user runs a spefic URL created by the attacker.
+In this type, the code will be executed when the target user runs a specific URL created by the attacker.

-To search this vulnerability look for
-URLs with parameters and try to inject the script into these parameters in various forms, encoding the characters and using HTML entities.
+To search this vulnerability look for URLs with parameters and try to inject the script into these parameters in various forms, encoding the characters and using HTML entities.

 `https://page.com/search?name='Bob'`